What is NLU: Explore the Core of Natural Language Understanding

 Syntactic and Semantic Analysis

 Semantic analysis, on the other hand, digs deeper.
 It delves into the meaning behind words and sentences, exploring how the meanings of individual words combine to convey the overall sentence meaning.
+NLU must resolve multiple meanings of words—also known as lexical ambiguity—such as the word 'bank' referring to a financial institution or the side of a river, depending on context.
+Understanding linguistic nuances, such as homonyms and context, is essential for accurate semantic analysis.
 This part of NLU is vital for understanding the intent behind a sentence and providing an accurate response.
+Human language is fluid, complex, and full of subtleties, making it challenging for machines to grasp.

 Intent and Entity Recognition